omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 Then near any point, this is the constant product model defined in Uniswap[2].
 It also models the ranged liquidity in V3.

 Derivatives in the above expansion can be calculated from the trading data around the point.
 Trading data includes orders posted and ranged liquidity deposited.
-Apparently, piece wise invariants can be glued(a topological operation) together to form a global curve, as shown in the above graph.
+Apparently, piece-wise invariants can be glued(a topological operation) together to form a global curve, as shown in the above graph.

 ### capital efficiency